-Tammie R.J.
-Moran has been selected as the new principal of Franklin Elementary School.
-Moran began her career in 1996 with HISD and has served as a science teacher, department chair, new teacher induction coach, registrar, and most recently an associate principal.
-Her years in education have consistently increased academic performance at the schools where she served.
-Most recently, Moran served as an assistant principal at Furr High School.
-Moran holds a bachelor’s in Biology from Texas Southern University and a master’s in Educational Administration from Prairie View A&M University.
+Tammie Moran has been selected as the new principal of Furr High School.
+Moran began her career in education in 1996 and has served the students in the HISD community for the last 24 years.
+Moran has experience as a science teacher, department chair, new teacher induction coach, registrar and assistant principal at both Wisdom and Furr High Schools.
+Most recently, she held the position of Principal at Franklin Elementary School.
+Moran earned a bachelor’s degree in Biology from Texas Southern University and a master’s degree in Educational Administration from Prairie View A&M University.

 Laura Zavaleta has been selected as the new principal of Franklin Elementary School.
 Zavaleta started her career fifteen years ago in HISD, as a bilingual teacher.
 Zavaleta continued to serve as an ESL teacher at Sugar Grove Academy Middle School and later served as a teacher specialist at McNamara Elementary School.
 She was promoted to assist campuses, at the district level, as a Data Driven Instructional Specialist.
 Most recently, she joined Team Franklin as a teacher specialist.
 Zavaleta earned her bachelor’s degree in Business Administration from the University of Houston- Downtown and a master’s degree in Educational Administration from Lamar University.